A complete guide to the best Mexican Street Foods

 Bolitos de Coco con Camote are little round balls of sweet potato flavoured with Mexican honey or sugar and cinnamon.
 The mixture is formed into a ball and then rolled into freshly grated coconut.

-26 of the best Mexican Street Foods
+The best Mexican Street Foods

-©Stephanie Clifford from Arlington, VA, USA, CC BY 2.0
+©Stephanie Clifford CC BY 2.0

 Want to get out of the ice and snow in N. America?
 Here’s how to retire to Mexico